foreverfl/docker-translated/docs/get-started/workshop/06_bind_mounts.md

 weight: 60
 linkTitle: "Part 5: Use bind mounts"
 keywords:
-  - 'get started
+  - get started
   - setup
   - orientation
   - quickstart
   - intro
   - concepts
   - containers
-  - docker desktop'
+  - docker desktop
 description: Using bind mounts in our application
 aliases:
   - /guides/walkthroughs/access-local-folder/
   - /get-started/06_bind_mounts/
   - /guides/workshop/06_bind_mounts/
 ---

 In [part 4](./05_persisting_data.md), you used a volume mount to persist the